dudarev/speechdown/docs/README.md

 - Automatically detect the language of the audio.
 - Save transcriptions to a database for later retrieval.
 - Output transcriptions to a file or the console.
+  - Transcripts can be saved to date-based Markdown files (e.g., `YYYY-MM-DD.md`).
+  - Each audio file's transcript is organized into timestamped H2-level sections within the output file.
 - Accept commands from the Markdown files it generated such as:
   - re-transcribe
   - learn correction